 - Medical insurance premiums and medical and dental treatment.

 - Employer’s share of the Canada Pension Plan contribution.
 Employees pay half their CPP contribution, and the other half is paid by the employer.
 Self-employed people pay the whole thing.
 For the 2012 tax year, this came to approximately 9.9% of taxable income to a maximum of $4,600.

 - Vacation pay, which starts at 4% in B.C.

 - Non-billable time spent finding work and handling administration.

-- Improving skills, staying up to date, courses, and certifications.
+- Improving skills, staying up to date, and taking courses and certification exams.